 - About one third of the complaints we found mentioned chafing of the gums.
 Reviewers who experienced this issue weren’t certain whether they had made their tooth impressions too deep.

-- A lot of reviewers mentioned problems with fitting.
+- A lot of customers who reviewed SnoreRX mentioned problems with fitting.
 One said he thought the device had melted too much.
 It stopped his snoring, but held the jaw skew and he was unable to fix it.

 - We found more than one review in which the purchaser said that the device fell out at night.